The Soldier's Details

 Mick’s name is included amongst the former POWs returning from Japan.
 At Manila the men boarded HMS ‘Formidable’ to sail to Sydney.

-Below: Stan is included in POWs rescued at Notogawa, September 1945
+Below: He is included in POWs rescued at Notogawa, September 1945

 Below, former POWs arrive in Western Australia 22 October 1945.